InertExpert2911/Reddit_AI_Assistant/README.md

 # Reddit AI Assistant 🤖

-> [!DISCLAIMER]
+> [!WARNING]
-> This tool connects to official Reddit and Google APIs.
-Please use them responsibly and follow their respective Terms of Service.
+> **API Usage & Reddit Rules:** This tool connects to official Reddit and Google APIs.
+Please use them responsibly and adhere to their respective Terms of Service.
-> **Be Aware:** Using scripts to automatically post comments can violate Reddit's rules against bots/spam and might get your account suspended.
-This tool is designed to *help you draft* comments. **Always manually review, significantly edit for value/originality, and post comments yourself.**
+> **Automation Risk:** Using scripts to automatically post comments can violate Reddit's rules against bots/spam and **may lead to account suspension.** This tool is intended to *assist in drafting* comments.
-> Let's keep Reddit useful!
-Focus on adding good insights and engaging constructively.
-Avoid spammy or low-effort comments.
+> **Manual Review is Crucial:** **Always manually review, significantly edit for value and originality, and post comments yourself.** Focus on contributing genuine insights and engaging constructively.
+Avoid spam or low-effort content to maintain a healthy Reddit community.

 ## Table of Contents
 * [Access the Notebook](#access-the-notebook-)